 Protecting Assets: Community property laws remain in effect.
 Staying organized with property records and payment histories can save you a ton of headaches down the line.
 Securing joint bank accounts is crucial to prevent unauthorized access.
 It helps manage shared finances during this transitional period.

-Temporary Agreements: Courts can issue temporary orders for support and property use until the final divorce decree.
+Temporary Agreements: Courts can issue temporary orders for support and personal property use until the final divorce decree.

 Document Everything: If your spouse is difficult, record interactions and financial changes.
-When divorce becomes a reality, having these documents ready can be your best defense against costly legal battles.
+When divorce becomes a reality, having these important documents ready can be your best defense against costly legal battles.

 Immediate Concerns: What To Do Now That Your Spouse Has Left